operand/agency/README.md

 Spaces may be nested, allowing for namespacing and hierarchical organization of the agents in your application.

-All agents may define public "actions" that other agents can discover and invoke at run time.
-Actions also specify an access policy, allowing you to monitor and control actions to ensure safety.

 To summarize, the two classes of `Agent` and `Space` together create a simple API for creating applications that may mix AI, human, and traditional computing